 There are hundreds of religious places to see in Pondicherry, which have a secular line up of temples, churches, and mosques.
 Most popular temples include Sri Gokilambal Thirukameswarar Temple (Villianur Temple), Kamatchi Amman Temple, Manakula Vinayagar Temple, Sri Varadarajaperumal Temple, Kanniga Parameswari Temple, and Vedapureeswar Temple.

 The Basilica of the Sacred Heart of Jesus

 The magnificent churches in Pondicherry reflect the beauty of French architectural excellence.
 The most popular among them is The Basilica of the Sacred Heart of Jesus, The Church of Our Lady of Angels, The Church of Our Lady of Good Health, The Church of Our Lady of Lourdes, and Immaculate Conception Cathedral.

 Meeran Mosque, Kuthba Mosque, Jamya Mosque, and Muhmadia Mosque are some of the most famous mosques in Pondicherry.

 5. Arikamedu – Go back in time!

-Museums are the informative places to see in Pondicherry which are the store houses of the culture and art of the city.
-Bharati and Bharatidasan Memorial Museums, Puducherry Museum and Jawahar Toy Museum are the notable among them.
+Museums are informative places to see in Pondicherry which are the storehouses of the culture and art of the city.
+Bharati and Bharatidasan Memorial Museums, Puducherry Museum and Jawahar Toy Museum are notable among them.
 Bharati and Bharatidasan Memorial museums are built in the houses where these two Tamil poets lived.
-These museums display the manuscripts, poems, photographs and letters of these poets.
+These museums display the manuscripts, poems, photographs, and letters of these poets.